Nissan Cefiro: First generation (A31, 1988–1994)

-Second generation (A32, 1994-1997)
+Second generation (A32, 1994–1998)

-Nissan debuted the A32 series Cefiro to the JDM in August 1994.
+Nissan debuted the A32 series Cefiro for the domestic Japanese market in August 1994.
 Generally, the A32 was only badged as the Cefiro for the JDM; exported A32s often carried the Maxima badge.
-In Europe, the A32 was marketed as the "Nissan Maxima QX".
-The 2- and 3-liter engines were offered in export markets, while the mid-range 2.5 was only available in the Japanese Domestic Market.
-The Cefiro received a very light facelift in January 1997, including new multi-reflector head- and taillights.
+The A32 was marketed as the "Nissan Maxima QX" in Europe.
+The 2- and 3-liter engines were offered in export markets, while the mid-range 2.5 was only available in the home market.
+The Cefiro received a light facelift in January 1997, including new multi-reflector head- and taillights.
 Sportier models received black backing in the headlamps, while more comfort-oriented versions were chromed.
 There were also minor changes to the interior and the trim around the door frames, while ABS and airbags became standard across the range in the home market.

-The character of the A32 changed with its new front-wheel drive configuration with Nissan's VQ six-cylinder engines.
-Four-wheel drive was not available on this and the next generation.
-The JDM Cefiro was also offered as a wagon beginning in June 1997, as an alternative to the Toyota Mark II Qualis.
+The A32's character changed with its new front-wheel drive configuration and Nissan's VQ six-cylinder engines.
+Four-wheel drive was not available in this and the next generation.
+The JDM Cefiro was also offered as a wagon beginning in June 1997 as an alternative to the Toyota Mark II Qualis.
 The Cefiro Wagon (WA32) continued to be produced after the sedan's discontinuation, only being eliminated in August 2000.

 In Taiwan, the Cefiro A32 was manufactured by Yulon under the Nissan brand.
-Other countries that adopted the Cefiro name included most Southeast Asian countries (example Malaysia, Singapore and Thailand).
+Most Southeast Asian countries (for example, Malaysia, Singapore, and Thailand) adopted the Cefiro name.
 In South Korea, it was badge engineered and introduced as the Renault Samsung SM5.

 In the Philippines, the Cefiro A32 replaced the A31 Cefiro in 1997.
-It is powered by Nissan's 2.0L VQ20DE V6 engine paired to a 4-speed automatic transmission.
+It is powered by Nissan's 2.0-litre VQ20DE V6 engine paired to a 4-speed automatic transmission.

-In 2000, Nissan introduced an all-new trim "Brougham VIP".
+In 2000, Nissan introduced an all-new trim, "Brougham VIP," borrowed from the Nissan Cedric and Gloria top-trim level packages.
 The "Brougham VIP" is powered by the same 2.0L V6 engine mated to a 4-speed automatic transmission.
 It featured a redesigned grill, headlight & taillight.

-By 2002, a new trim "Elite" was added alongside the "Brougham VIP" trim.
-Both trims are still powered by Nissan's 2.0L V6 engine mated to a 4-speed automatic transmission respectively.
-The new "Elite" trim featured power adjustable seats, faux wood trim, full leather interior with tufted seats, a re-designed 6 speaker audio system with 6 CD/VCD changer.The "Brougham VIP" trim received different wheel designs, a unique pagcor emblem, automatic climate control, and a power moon roof.
+By 2002, a new "Elite" trim was added alongside the "Brougham VIP" trim.
+Nissan's 2.0L V6 engine still powers both trims mated to a 4-speed automatic transmission respectively.
+The new "Elite" trim featured power-adjustable seats, faux wood trim, a full leather interior with tufted seats, and a re-designed 6-speaker audio system with 6 CD/VCD changers.
+The "Brougham VIP" trim received different wheel designs, a unique pagcor emblem, automatic climate control, and a power moon roof.

 By 2004, Nissan introduced another new trim called "300EX".
-The "300EX" is now powered by Nissan's 3.0L VQ30DE V6 engine paired to a standard automatic transmission with sport mode.
-It featured different wheel designs, leather interior & seats, keyless entry, rear armrests, rear aircon vents, factory fitted alarm, immobiliser, power rear winshield sunvisor, among other features.
+The "300EX" is now powered by Nissan's 3.0-litre VQ30DE V6 engine paired to a standard automatic transmission with sport mode.
+It featured different wheel designs, leather interior & seats, keyless entry, rear armrests, rear aircon vents, factory fitted alarm, immobilizer, power rear windshield sun visor, among other features.